LiveSorcerer/Gigabyte-Z390M-GAMING-iMacPro-i9/README.md

 [NVMeFix](https://github.com/acidanthera/NVMeFix/releases) | 1.0.4 |
 [IntelMausi](https://github.com/acidanthera/IntelMausi/releases) | 1.0.4 |

-**Important!
-Important!
-Important**
+**Important!**
 **Highly recommended to try the lastest BIOS 'F9l' version.**

 ## Overview
-Installation procedure is quite straightforward, but requires prior knowledge or experience with Hackintoshes.
+Installation procedure is quite straightforward, but requires experience with Hackintoshes.
 It can be simple and complicated at the same time, refer directly to this manual for a better experience.

 ## Hardware